Table of Contents

 DVD /Digital Disc

-It is called (DVD) is an optical disc used to store data, and it can store movies of high quality in terms of clarity and sound.
+It is called (DVD) which is an optical disc used to store data, and it can store movies of high quality in terms of clarity and sound.
 It is similar to a CD in terms of dimensions (12 cm) but has a different code and a much higher density.
 The disk can hold 4.7 gigabytes of information.

 This type of disk can write information on one or two sides, as well as in one or two layers.
 The number of sides and layers shows the disk’s ability to absorb information.
 These digital disks are available with a length of 8 cm with a storage capacity of 1.5 gigabytes.